Find a Law Firm

 Find an Approved Solicitor on the Market Harborough Building Society Conveyancing Panel

-Market Harborough Building Society Conveyancing Panel Example Support Desk Enquires
+Examples of recent questions relating to the Market Harborough Building Society Conveyancing Panel

-Our lawyer has informed me that he requires ID documents stating that this forms part of his legal duty as a solicitor on the Market Harborough Building Society Solicitor panel.
-Is this right?
+Much to my surprise my lawyer has requested from me personal identification documents asserting that this is part of his requirements as a conveyancer on the Market Harborough Building Society Solicitor panel.
+Can you confirm whether this is the case?

 Due to Money Laundering Regulations your conveyancing lawyer is duty bound to confirm positively your identification when entering into a business relationship with you.
 It is a criminal offense if your lawyer not do this.
 If you do not provide ID early in the transaction the solicitor must refuse to act for you.
 It’s unlikely a lawyer will turn you away if you come to the first meeting without relevant ID but you will have to produce it at some point so you might as well bring it with you to the initial meeting so the lawyer can tick the ID verification box and start sorting out the conveyancing straight away.
 If you are getting a mortgage with Market Harborough Building Society your lawyer also has to check ID documents to satisfy Market Harborough Building Society